Realising VCD for untwisted automorphism groups of RAAGs: The retraction process

-We say that a compatible set of~$\Gamma$-partitions~$\Pi$ is \emph{inextendible} if no~$\Gamma$-partitions can be added to~$\Pi$.
+Therefore, the only cubes with marking~$\alpha$ which contain~$c(\Pi_1, \Pi_2 \setminus H; \alpha)$ are themselves contained in~$c(\Pi_1, \Pi_2; \alpha)$.
+We now turn our attention to cubes with other markings.
+We have the following general lemma, which we need some terminology to state: we say that a compatible set of~$\Gamma$-partitions~$\Pi$ is \emph{inextendible} if no~$\Gamma$-partitions can be added to~$\Pi$.
 That is, there are no~$\Gamma$-partitions not in~$\Pi$ which are compatible with all elements of~$\Pi$.